bibliometrix 4.0.0

 A <- cocMatrix(M, Field = "AU", sep = ";")

-Authors’ Countries is not a standard attribute of the bibliographic
+Authors’ Countries is not a standard attribute of the bibliographic data frame.
+You need to extract this information from affiliation attribute using the function metaTagExtraction.

 M <- metaTagExtraction(M, Field = "AU_CO", sep = ";")